carbon-language/carbon-lang/clang/docs/SanitizerCoverage.rst

 Tracing PCs with guards
 =======================
-Another *experimental* feature that tries to combine `trace-pc`, `8bit-counters` and boolean coverage
+Another *experimental* feature that tries to combine the functionality of `trace-pc`, `8bit-counters` and boolean coverage.

 With ``-fsanitize-coverage=trace-pc-guard`` the compiler will insert the following code on every edge: